South West Coast Path: Falmouth to Plymouth (8 Days & 7 Nights)8 Days & 7 Nights 4.7 Read 7 reviews

 One of the highlights of this tour is the high standard of accommodation.
 We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.

 During peak summer months and due to minimum 2-night restrictions there is a possibility, in order to confirm your booking, that we may have to use accommodations that are not close to the trail.
 If this is the case, we will need to charge extra for these transfer costs.
+Please also note that the Shanty Sea Festival takes place on the 11th – 13th of June in 2021 in Falmouth therefore accommodations are already completely booked out.
+We recommend switching your dates slightly if your overnight in Falmouth lands on these dates.

 If you require single rooms we would be happy to accommodate you, subject to availability.
 There is a single room supplement payable.